General Requirements for all B.A., B.S., and B.Mus. Degrees

 Upper-Division Standing (UDS)

-For a B.Mus., B.A., and B.S. music major to enroll in MUSA 324, MUSA 334, or MUSC 425, the student must have been granted upper-division standing (UDS).
-Students applying for UDS must:
+For a B.Mus., B.A., and B.S. music major to enroll in MUSA 3240, MUSA 3340, or MUSC 4250, the student must have been granted upper-division standing (UDS).
+Students applying for UDS must have completed the following:

-2. Have passed a special jury examination demonstrating mastery of the fundamentals of the student's major area of performance/composition and the potential to continue improving in a manner that will lead to the successful completion of performance/composition requirements of the degree and major emphasis (the jury examination requirement must be met, regardless of double majors, before a student can enroll in MUSA 324 or MUSA 334).
+- Passed a special jury examination demonstrating mastery of the fundamentals of the student's major area of performance/composition and the potential to continue improving in a manner that will lead to the successful completion of performance/composition requirements of the degree and major emphasis (the jury examination requirement must be met, regardless of double majors, before a student can enroll in MUSA 3240 or MUSA 3340).

 An Upper Division Standing jury examination presented after the second week will not count towards the semester in which it was presented.
 Students who fail to pass the UDS requirements within two tries are ineligible to continue to pursue a music major.